2i2c-org/infrastructure/docs/topic/terraform.md

 Workspaces are stored centrally in the `two-eye-two-see-org` GCP project, even when we use Terraform for projects running on AWS / Azure.
 You must have access to this project before you can use terraform for our infrastructure.

+## Cloud provider abstractions

+We will use completely different terraform code for each cloud provider, under `terraform/<cloud-provider>`.
+This is much simpler than trying to abstract them away into a 'lowest common denominator' set of modules.